Personal Papers:SD art Museum, Music, Personal Life

 Business Records: Beginnings

-The Marcus S. Zuber Papers consist of a single box of personal and professional materials documenting Zuber’s career in corn breeding research.
+The Marcus S. Zuber Papers consist materials documenting Zuber’s career in corn breeding research.
 The collection is composed primarily of scrapbooks containing newspaper clippings, certificates, photographs, news releases, and correspondence.
-It also includes diplomas representing Zuber’s academic achievements—a B.S. from South Dakota State College, M.S. and Ph.D. degrees from Iowa State College, and an honorary degree from South Dakota State University—as well as a citation from the Army Service Forces for the Army Commendation Ribbon.
+It also includes diplomas representing Zuber’s academic achievements, a B.S. from South Dakota State College, M.S. and Ph.D. degrees from Iowa State College, and an honorary degree from South Dakota State University, as well as a citation from the Army Service Forces for the Army Commendation Ribbon.
 These materials provide a detailed record of Zuber’s contributions to agricultural science and public recognition of his service and achievements.

 Zuber, M. S. (Marcus Stanley), 1912-1998Man standing on a stone walkway by a small fence by a plot of plant near the Trans-Siberian Railway in northern China; written in pencil on the back: On Siberian Railway 1924